sinanartun/cloudtoolbox/README.md

 ## License

-Cloud Toolbox is distributed under the MIT License.
+AWS Toolbox is distributed under the MIT License.
 See the `LICENSE` file for more details.

 ## Acknowledgments